 Rates: Average nightly rates start at $149, but you can save on rates by booking via NEA Travel.

 Driving distances: 1 hour and 25 minutes from Denver, Colorado | 3 hours from Cheyenne, Wyoming | 5 hours from Albuquerque, New Mexico and Casper, Wyoming

 Photo courtesy of Great Wolf Lodge

 10. CIVANA Resort, Spa & Sanctuary, Carefree, Arizona

 This luxe spa hotel just outside Scottsdale has a unique and desert-friendly alternative to fireworks on July Fourth: the Drone Show Spectacular, which features 100 custom LED-lit drones lighting up the night sky 300 feet above the ground.
 All overnight guests receive the VIP Viewing Experience Package, which includes unlimited daily fitness and health classes, and access to resort amenities including the state-of-the-art spa, complimentary parking and two tickets to the VIP Pool Viewing Party, which includes food and beverage.

-Rates: Nightly rates start at $149, plus tax and resort fee ($30) but you can save on the rate by booking through NEA Vacations.
+Rates: Nightly rates start at $149, plus tax and resort fee ($30) but you can save on the rate by booking through NEA Travel.

 Driving distances: 2 hours from Flagstaff, Arizona | 2 hours 11 minutes from Tucson, Arizona | 6 hours and 40 minutes from El Paso, Texas and Albuquerque, New Mexico